Measurably more CPU threads

-Appreciably faster GPU clock speed
+Measurably faster GPU clock speed

 400 MHz faster GPU clock speed.
 The graphics processing unit (GPU) has a higher clock speed.

-Notably bigger L3 cache
+Clearly bigger L3 cache

 4 MB bigger L3 cache.
 A larger L3 cache results in faster CPU and system-wide performance.